LagSensei/LagSensei/README.md

 # 👋 Hi, I'm Sarujan
-### 🔧 An Electrical and Electronic Engineering Undergrad here
+### 🔧 An Electrical and Electronic Engineering Grad here

 Focused on electronics and embedded technologies to develop solutions that support sustainability, optimize resource usage, and improve lives through innovation.
 Always open to learning in any domain and eager to help wherever I can.